Skip to Content

 • Shredded green cabbage.

 • Red bell pepper.
-Green should also work fine, but I prefer red myself.
+Green or orange will also work fine, but I prefer red myself.

 • Onion.
 I love the flavor it adds and it is considered an essential ingredient, but you can leave it out if you’re really not a fan.